Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

 ### Generating object download URL
 **For *publicly readable* objects** we can generate an unsigned download URL.
-To do this use the next block code:
+To do this, use the next block code:
 ```python
 private_key = bucket.get_key('hello.txt')
 hello_url = hello_key.generate_url(0, query_auth=False, force_http=False)